WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - With **Interface Endpoints** you have to **manually select AZs** to make it **highly available**

 * **Interface Endpoints** use **DNS, routing is NOT INVOLVED**

+- can have **VPC endpoint policies** attached.
+This allows you to control the access from the endpoint to the resource.
+It does not override IAM roles / IAM user policies or service-specific policies.

+* **They can only be accessed within a VPC**.
+That means that you cannot access the endpoint through a VPN, Direct Connect and such!

 #### IPV6